Transition metal impurities in Silicon: Computational search for a semiconductor qubit

-First, we compare the defect formation energies of the subsitutional defects with their Si-vacancy-complex counterparts.
-Fig.\ \ref{fig:vs_defect_complex}(a) shows that for the candidate subsititutional defects (indicated by their specific charge state), their competing silicon-vacancy-complex counterparts have significantly higher formation energies, except for Pt$\mathrm{_{Si}^0}$.
-This suggests that, except for Pt$\mathrm{_{Si}^0}$, the substitutional defects would have significantly higher defect concentration than their silicon-vacancy-complex counterparts.
-But for Pt$\mathrm{_{Si}^0}$, careful tuning of Fermi level is required to ensure that its formation energy is lower than its silicon-vacancy-complex counterpart.
+First, we compare the defect formation energies of the substitutional defects with their Si-vacancy-complex counterparts.
+Fig.\ \ref{fig:vs_defect_complex}(a) shows that for the candidate substitutional defects (indicated by their specific charge state), their competing silicon-vacancy-complex counterparts have significantly higher formation energies.
+This suggests that the substitutional defects would have significantly higher defect concentration than their silicon-vacancy-complex counterparts.
+In addition, Co$\mathrm{_{Si}^{-1}}$ will bind to Si vacancy if there is one nearby but the concentration of Si vacancy negligible due to large formation energy.
 Because of the focus on ion implantation as the means to produce the defects, Fig.\ \ref{fig:vs_defect_complex} neglects the effect of intermediate compounds on the chemical potential term shown in eq.\ \eqref{eq:DFE} but the relative position of the defect formation energies and thus the discussion above nonetheless remain the same.
-To be more specific, under the Si-rich condition, considering intermediate compounds will only change the chemical potential term for transition metals, which will change in the same way for both substitutional defect and the complex leaving the difference in the formation energy unchainged.
+To be more specific, under the Si-rich condition, considering intermediate compounds will only change the chemical potential term for transition metals, which will change in the same way for both substitutional defects and their Si-vacancy-complex counterparts, leaving the difference in the formation energy unchanged.